 We see those signs that say we can make $1,000 a day.
 But if it sounds too good to be true, it probably is.

-Jobs associated with work at home scams include warehouse shipper, nanny, dog walker, mystery shopper, assistant aid and home care person.
+Jobs associated with work from home scams include warehouse shipper, nanny, dog walker, mystery shopper, assistant aid and home care person.

 “They want you to help the criminal enterprise by working at home,” Lohman said.